 Baku City Circuit

-Baku City Circuit is a street circuit in Baku, the capital city of Azerbaijan on the Caspian Sea.
+Baku City Circuit is a street circuit in the capital of Azerbaijan on the Caspian Sea.
+The 2021 GP is the eighth time the country will host a Formula 1 race in the modern era.
 The track is 6 kilometres long and features 20 turns: eight to right and 12 to left.

 What makes the Azerbaijan Grand Prix special?